EduardoRBFerreira/Video-Game-Sales-Data-Analysis/README.md

 # Project Background

 This project investigates an entire historical video game sales database to determine primary trends, market behavior, and geographical tendencies.
-As a Data Analyst for PixelPulse Games, the task was to provide data-driven information that could be utilized to inform business strategy, game development, and advertising campaigns.
+As a Data Analyst, the task was to provide data-driven information that could be utilized to inform business strategy, game development, and advertising campaigns.

 The Tableau dashboard can be seen [here](https://public.tableau.com/views/VideoGameSalesDataAnalysis_17520594940830/TotalSalesOverTime?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)